Gexkill/sweng2/RASD/src/index.md

 no r: NormalRide | r.startZone = r.endZone
 }

+fact OnlyOneRequestPerClientAtSameTime {
+all c: Client |
+(no r1, r2: SharingRequest | r1 != r2 and r1.belongsToClient = c and
+r2.belongsToClient = c and #r1.hasRide = #r2.hasRide and #r2.hasRide = 1) and
+(no r1, r2: NormalRequest | r1 != r2 and r1.belongsToClient = c and
+r2.belongsToClient = c and #r1.hasRide = #r2.hasRide and #r2.hasRide = 1)
+}

+fact OnlyOneRidePerClientAtSameTime {
+all c: Client |
+(no r1, r2: SharingRide | r1 != r2 and r1.belongsToClient = c and
+r2.belongsToClient = c and r1.finished.isFalse and r2.finished.isFalse) and
+(no r1, r2: NormalRide | r1 != r2 and r1.belongsToClient = c and
+r2.belongsToClient = c and r1.finished.isFalse and r2.finished.isFalse)
+}

 //pred

 pred show(){
-some r:SharingRide | #r.belongsToClients >1 //at least one sharing ride with more than one clients
+//at least one sharing ride with more than one clients some r:SharingRide | #r.belongsToClients >1
 #NormalRide>1
 #TaxiDriver>1
 #NormalReservation>=1